microstack-tech/hashwarp/docs/POOL_EXAMPLES_ETH.md

 ## Common samples

-Here you can find a collection of samples to connect to most commonly used ethash pools. (alphabetic order).
+Here you can find a collection of samples to connect to most commonly used xhash pools. (alphabetic order).

 * Stratum connection is **always to be preferred** over **getwork** when pool offers it due to its better network latency.
 * If possible the samples use a protocol which supports reporting of hashrate (`--report-hashrate`) if pool supports this.